Piston vs. TXV Metering Devices

 To operate, the TXV has a needle and seat that restricts the flow of refrigerant and acts as the orifice.
 This needle, when opened, allows more refrigerant to flow and, when closed, restricts refrigerant flow.
 There are three factors that affect the flow of refrigerant flow through a TXV.
 A sensing bulb filled with refrigerant exerts force to open the TXV.
 Since gas pressure increases with a rise in temperature, the bulb, which is attached to the suction line after the evaporator coil, “senses” the temperature of the suction line.
 If the suction line becomes too warm, the additional pressure created by the heated refrigerant opens the TXV more to allow additional refrigerant flow.
 A spring inside the bottom of the TXV exerts pressure to close the valve.
 An external equalizer senses pressure in the suction line after the evaporator, and also works to close the valve.
 In essence, the TXV is a constant superheat device, it sets a (relatively) constant superheat at the evaporator outlet by balancing bulb, spring and equalizer pressures.

-The primary method of charging system changes based on the type of metering device.
+The primary method of charging a system changes based on the type of metering device.
 A piston system uses the superheat method of charging and the TXV uses the subcooling method of charging.

 No matter what primary method of charging you use it is still important to monitor suction pressure (Evap temperature) head (condensing temperature), Superheat, subcool and delta t (or some other method of air flow verification).